 Julie Myhre, Editor of NextAdvisor.com, contributed this article to BusinessNewsDaily's Expert Voices: Op-Ed & Insights.

 By definition, social media is all about sharing information, whether it’s photos, articles or even your thoughts.
 But, how safe is it for you to be sharing your personal identity and private information on social media?
-In 2012 more than 12.6 million people were victims of identity theft — an increase of one million victims from the previous year — according to the 2013 Identity Fraud Report published by the Javelin Strategy and Research, one of the top comprehensive analysts of identity fraud.
+In 2012 more than 12.6 million people were victims of identity theft — an increase of 1 million victims from the previous year — according to the 2013 Identity Fraud Report published by the Javelin Strategy and Research, one of the top comprehensive analysts of identity fraud.

 An address-based survey of 5,249 U.S. consumers was conducted in October 2012 to identify the impact of fraud and undercover areas where consumers need to be more cautious.
 Of the 5,249 consumers surveyed, a total of 857 have been victims of identity fraud within the past six years.